browsertherapy/browsertherapy-v2/README.md

 # Next Live Stream: September 10th @ noon
-## Making KoT clone pretty
+## Pair coding with Jacqueline Bilston
-This session we'll be dipping to some CSS to add a nice layout to our King of Tokyo clone.
+This session Jacqueline will be giving us an intro into unit tests and testing in general!

 ---